Approved Administration Committee 2288.3, revised by Administration Committee on November 8, 2017, resolution 2335.2.

 5.2 All persons to which reference is made in section 4 of this Policy shall adhere to this Policy and comply with all standards and procedures established pursuant to it.

-All persons to which reference is made in section 4 of this Policy shall comply with the IT asset use and security standards established in the following schedules to this Policy:
+All persons to which reference is made in section 4 of this Policy shall comply with Procedures and IT asset use and security standards established pursuant to this Policy.
+Procedures and IT asset use and security standards are listed in https://uozone2.uottawa.ca/standard/schedule/all.

 7.1 The CIO shall be promptly informed of any failure to comply with the requirements of this Policy or any standards or procedures established pursuant to it.
 The CIO shall inform the Administration Committee annually of significant non-compliance matters.